 Ecuador is certainly beautiful but the presence of oil companies and globalization is spreading like a virus.
-Indigenous natives, like the Quichua (also spelled Kichwa), continue to carryout traditions of their ancestors did, but since the early part of the twenty first century, modern conveniences and pleasures have entered their homes and minds.
-Upon visiting one family of fifty plus people, there was not only an authentic hut but the family’s primary home with a satellite dish attached to the roof.
+Indigenous natives, like the Quichua (also spelled Kichwa), continue to carry out the traditions of their ancestors, but since the early part of the twenty-first century, modern conveniences and pleasures have entered their homes and minds.
+Upon visiting one family of fifty-plus people, there was not only an authentic hut but the family’s primary home with a satellite dish attached to the roof.
 Elders are eager to keep traditions alive, including shamanic practices, while some of the younger generations have been memorized to a certain degree by the modern world like a child’s first piece of candy.
 But as we know, candy is not good for you and should only be enjoyed (if at all) in moderation.
 Hopefully, enough will ensure that the cultural practices of the Quichua continues to live on.
 Time will tell.

 Fighting for Access

 Ecuador is a small but heavily bio-diverse country located on the west side of South America.
-Traveling around the country proposes challenges for those with a limited mobility as accessibility only began to be implemented during the 2007-2013 term of Vice President Lenín Moreno, a paraplegic.
-Such improvements included some accessible ramps to sidewalks and major attractions, accessible restrooms at selected gas stations, and CONADIS, a government program that provides aid and resources to Ecuadorians with a visual, cognitive, hearing, or physical limitation.
-The main goal of CONADIS is to rehabilitate Ecuadorians and give them the tools to be an active and contributing member of society.
+Traveling around the country proposes challenges for those with limited mobility as accessibility only began to be implemented during the 2007-2013 term of Vice President Lenín Moreno, a paraplegic.
+Such improvements included some accessible ramps to sidewalks and major attractions, accessible restrooms at selected gas stations, and CONADIS, a government program that provides aid and resources to Ecuadorians with visual, cognitive, hearing, or physical limitations.
+The main goal of CONADIS is to rehabilitate Ecuadorians and give them the tools to be active and contributing members of society.

 CONADIS is an enormous step toward creating equal access but many barriers still exist.
 For one, there is no accessible transportation.
-The buses do not have lifts and taxi cabs, although they will service everyone, do not have any special adaptions.
-Taxis are, of course, a very expensive way to travel but in some cases it may be your only option if you cannot climb the steep stairs to a bus or have a able companion to carry you.
+The buses do not have lifts and taxi cabs, although they will serve everyone, and do not have any special adaptions.
+Taxis are, of course, a very expensive way to travel but in some cases, it may be your only option if you cannot climb the steep stairs to a bus or have an able companion to carry you.
 Renting a car is also an option but navigating can be difficult due to frequent poor road conditions and lack of directional signs.
 Plus, there are no adapted vehicles for rent.

-- Ramps: Although some areas as detailed above have ramps, but steepness is not regulated.
+- Ramps: Although some areas as detailed above have ramps, the steepness is not regulated.

-- Parking: Handicapped parking in the city of Quito is primarily where you see handicapped parking and often at popular tourists attractions.
-In smaller towns it is all street parking.
-When you a park in a handicapped spot you are supposed to have a handicapped sticker on the vehicle, which locals obtain through CONADIS, but this law is rarely enforced, especially if you have somewhat of an obvious handicap or no one sees.
+- Parking: Handicapped parking in the city of Quito is primarily where you see handicapped parking and often at popular tourist attractions.
+In smaller towns, it is all-street parking.
+When you park in a handicapped spot you are supposed to have a handicapped sticker on the vehicle, which locals obtain through CONADIS, but this law is rarely enforced, especially if you have somewhat of an obvious handicap or no one sees.
 There are also separate parking spaces for pregnant women.

-- Galápagos Islands: One of the biggest attractions of traveling to Ecuador are the Galapagos Islands.
-The plane flight from Quito or Guayaquil to the Island can be either thirty five minutes or a little over an hour depending on what airport you fly into.
+- Galápagos Islands: One of the biggest attractions of traveling to Ecuador is the Galapagos Islands.
+The plane flight from Quito or Guayaquil to the Island can be either thirty-five minutes or a little over an hour depending on what airport you fly into.
 If coming from Quito the flight often stops at Guayaquil anyway adding at least another three hours to the journey.
-One airport can be found on Baltra Island and the other is San Cristobal Island.
+One airport can be found on Baltra Island and the other is on San Cristobal Island.
 Plane flights are not cheap for foreigners.
 In 2014 tickets were easily around $500.
-The three airlines that fly to the Galapagos Islands on a daily basis are TAME Airlines, LAN Airlines and AEROGAL Airlines.
+The three airlines that fly to the Galapagos Islands daily are TAME Airlines, LAN Airlines, and AEROGAL Airlines.
 Everything is more expensive on the island compared to most of Ecuador.
 Park entry fees in 2014 were over $100.
-Visiting the Galapagos Island is challenging for someone with a limited mobility, especially with a wheelchair but Ecuador for All makes it possible for many to explore even Darwin’s playground to some degree.
+Visiting the Galapagos Island is challenging for someone with limited mobility, especially with a wheelchair but Ecuador for All makes it possible for many to explore even Darwin’s playground to some degree.

-- Weather: Ecuador’s mild weather is a reason why it is a destination people travel to year-round and consists of the coastal, Andes (or highlands) and the Amazon (tropics) regions.
-The drastic difference in landscape creates climate variety.
+- Weather: Ecuador’s mild weather is a reason why it is a destination people travel to year-round and consists of the coastal, Andes (or highlands), and the Amazon (tropics) regions.
+The drastic difference in the landscape creates climate variety.
 A completely cloudless sky is uncommon.
-However, even during the rainy season the sun will shine but at some point during the day a heavy downfall is expected lasting from minutes to hours.
+However, even during the rainy season, the sun will shine but at some point, during the day a heavy downfall is expected lasting from minutes to hours.
 For the Andes, there is no dry season.
 The cloud forest, in particular, in the Andes remains naturally saturated and cool based on altitude.
-The rainforest in the Amazon also receives constant hydration but there are days, sometimes consecutively where there is no rain but temperature remains about the same year-round.
+The rainforest in the Amazon also receives constant hydration but there are days, sometimes consecutively when there is no rain but the temperature remains about the same year-round.